 There are many companies that offer self guided tours or you can pretty easily do this trip independently.
 As for cost – you can expect to spend from $30 to 50 euro a day for lodging and food.

 More Epic Trip Ideas from World Expeditions and Availability

 Our Bhutan Snowman Trek (27-29 days), considered one of the hardest treks in the world, is quite popular at the moment.
 This October 2023 trip already has a waitlist.
 However there may be additional dates added.

 Epic exploratory treks in Pakistan: Ultimate K2 Basecamp, Concordia, Gondogoro La (25 days) & Karakoram Exploratory with Tim Macartney-Snape (28 days) have also generated many enquiries, especially for the 2022 departures.

-So what are you waiting or , the time is now to start thinking about your next epic trip!
+So what are you waiting for, Epic trips are not things you should be indecisive about.
+The time is now to start thinking about your next epic trip!